 In order to alleviate suffering, the first thing we have to do is to cultivate the aspiration to know reality as it is.
-A lot of the suffering we experience comes from wrong perceptions, from not seeing things as they really are.
+A lot of the suffering we experience comes from wrong perceptions, from not seeing things as they really are, and from not realizing how the constant push and pull of desires unsettle our balance.
 In order to see clearly, we need to develop the ability to pay focused attention and sharpen our noticing skills.
 We need to examine life and do our best to consciously unlearn the unwholesome notions that we may have unconsciously learned.
 We need to remove those distorting lenses that impair clear vision, such as wrong ideas and beliefs.

 We need to be careful with what we think, say, and do, because unwholesome thoughts, words, and actions create suffering.
 We must accept without hesitation that restraint, simplicity, and frugality, combined with selflessness, compassion, and a steadfast determination to do no harm, unequivocally eases suffering in the world.

 It is by curbing reactivity and expanding the time between receiving a stimulus and choosing a response — which is put into practice by making unhurried and thorough assessments of the situations, applying wise discernment, and choosing the most appropriate responses — that we trim misery down.
 It is by remaining awake, alert, attentive, aware, and appreciative of life in the present moment that we reduce anguish.
 It is through mindful living that we diminish agony and tribulation in the world.

 In a nutshell, conscious living is the way out of suffering.